 - Information Disclosure (sensitive data is exposed)

-- Clear separation between the threat components and the data risk event
+- Clear separation between threat components and the data risk event.

 Conclusion